Bankers' Toadies incident: Background

-William Aberhart's Social Credit League won a substantial victory in the 1935 Alberta provincial election on the strength of its promise to implement social credit, an economic theory proposed by British engineer C. H. Douglas.
-Social credit held that the poverty of the Great Depression was in part the fault of bankers, who kept the cost of credit, and by extension of production, high.
-Aberhart's solution involved, among other things, monthly "credit dividends" to Albertans in the amount of Can$25.
+William Aberhart's Social Credit League won a substantial victory in the 1935 Alberta provincial election largely on its promise to implement social credit, an economic theory proposed by the British engineer C. H. Douglas.
+Douglas's theory stipulated that the monetary system of the time was outproducing society's purchasing power and would eventually collapse if not rectified.
+Bankers were disincentivized to make the necessary corrections, mainly to increase access to credit, because they profited from keeping the cost of obtaining credit high.
+Aberhart's solution involved, among other things, providing Albertans with monthly 'credit dividends' of $25; this dividend was not a loan, but money given to residents of the province with few or no stipulations.

-By 1937, Aberhart's failure to implement these dividends or make other progress towards implementing social credit made many of his backbenchers suspect that he was either unwilling or unable to do so.
-This belief, combined with a suspicion that he did not properly understand Douglas's theories, led to the 1937 Social Credit backbenchers' revolt.
-One outcome of the revolt was Aberhart's ceding a number of the government's powers to the Social Credit Board, made up of five Social Credit backbenchers.
+By 1937, Aberhart's struggle to implement these dividends and make other progress towards implementing universal social credit led many of his backbenchers to suspect that he was unwilling or unable to do so.
+This belief, combined with a suspicion that he did not properly understand Douglas's theories, led to the 1937 Social Credit backbenchers' revolt in which some MLAs from the Social Credit Party threatened to defeat the government in a confidence motion, potentially triggering a provincial election.
+One outcome of the revolt was Aberhart's ceding several government powers to the Social Credit Board, made up of five Social Credit backbenchers.
 Glenville MacLachlan, its chair, travelled to the United Kingdom, where he asked Douglas to come to Alberta and serve as its advisor.
-Douglas declined, but in his stead sent two of his lieutenants, L. D. Byrne and George Frederick Powell.
-Part of the Board's mandate was to educate the public about social credit; to this end, Powell and Social Credit whip Joseph Unwin were assigned to write educational materials.
+Douglas declined, but sent two of his supporters, L. D. Byrne and George Frederick Powell, to the province.

-David Duggan raised the issue of the leaflet, in which he was named, in the legislature.

-In response to what they saw as the radically anti-business views of the Aberhart government and the Social Credit Board, Alberta's mainstream opposition parties—chiefly the Liberals and the Conservatives—began to cooperate under the auspices of the newly formed People's League.
+After the 1935 election, and in response to what they saw as the radically anti-business views of the Aberhart government and the Social Credit Board, Alberta's mainstream opposition parties—chiefly the Liberals and the Conservatives—began to cooperate as the People's League.
+This coalition attracted large crowds at their rallies, including in Aberhart's constituency.
+A People's League meeting called for Aberhart's resignation and for the Canadian Broadcasting Corporation to stop airing his Sunday radio show.